Alder buckthorn

 DefinitionThis section has been translated automatically.

-The black alder is native to western North America, southern Canada and central California.
-The plant grows as a shrub or small tree and reaches growth heights of 1.5 - 3 m to a maximum of 6 m.
-Typical for the tree is the rotten smell of the bark (naming), Rhamnus purshiana shoots 0.7-0.8 cm large, red to black-violet stone fruits.
+The buckthorn belongs to the buckthorn family.
+There are the common or fine-leaved buckthorn - Frangula alnus Mill. and the American buckthorn - Frangula purshiana (DC.)
+A. Gray (syn.
+Rhamnus purshiana DC.) and the African buckthorn (Rhamnus prinoides).
+The buckthorn is native to western North America, southern Canada and central California.
+The plant grows as a shrub or small tree and reaches heights of 1.5 - 3 m to a maximum of 6 m.
+A typical feature of the tree is the foul smell of the bark (which gives it its name).

 The bark of the tree can be used to dye wool, cotton or silk.